 4. Budget and ROI:

-Set a budget and assume the ROIs you want to procure is quite tricky when you initialize the user journey.
-But you need to establish one before you bring on a personalized strategy on the table.
+Setting a budget and assuming the ROIs you want to procure is quite tricky when you initialize the user journey.
+But you need to establish one before you bring on a personalized strategy to the table.

 1. Define personalization

-Segmentation is an integral part of the personalized strategy—segment users before you provide them a customized experience.
+Segmentation is an integral part of the personalized strategy—segment users before you provide them with a customized experience.
 Also, you must have all the required information about the marketing prospect to customize the experience.

-Segmentation is the foundation of providing the users a personalized experience by first knowing what different groups are and how to serve them, while personalization is the ultimate goal to personalize the needs and desires of the customers and serve them accordingly.
+Segmentation is the foundation of providing the users with a personalized experience by first knowing what different groups are and how to serve them, while personalization is the ultimate goal to personalize the needs and desires of the customers and serve them accordingly.

 Note: Segmentation lies somewhere in the middle of a mass approach and a personalized approach you take to engage customers.
 Make sure you are creating tailor-made messages to approach customers to be more customer-centric.